iltersag/DockerTricks/README.md

 # DockerTricks

-Best way is to check how much space can be reclaimed due to unused images. docker system df
+Best way is to check how much space can be reclaimed due to unused images.<br>
+docker system df<br>
-If RECLAIMABLE amount is greater than zero (that would definitely the case) then run command docker system prune -a this command will cleaned up all the unused space.
+If RECLAIMABLE amount is greater than zero (that would definitely the case) then run command<br>
+docker system prune -a<br>
+this command will cleaned up all the unused space.